mahmoud-alfadel/DepReveal/README.md

     - **Discoverability Levels Frequency**: it shows the frequency of dependency vulnerabilities per discoverability level.
 Using the configuration bar available at the top right-side corner of the plot, the user can zoom in/out, enable/disable one of the levels that appear on the legends of the plot.

     - **Period of Package Discoverability (in days)**: it show the period of time in which a vulnerable dependency had been affecting the application, per discoverability level.
 Users can also enable/disable one of the discoverability levels by clicking on the legends of the plot.
-    -

     - **Package Versions Discoverability**: it shows what package versions account for the vulnerable dependencies.

-The generated HTML report for the React-native project can be seen [here](https://bit.ly/3xkUxZk)).
+The generated HTML report for the *React-native* project can be seen [here](https://bit.ly/3xkUxZk).

 Web-UI
 -----------